-A student who has not yet submitted the thesis may transfer from the Th.D./Ph.D.
-Program to the Master of Theology (Option II) program.
-Students transferring from the Th.D./Ph.D. to the ThM (Option II) program must complete all of the normal master's degree requirements, or their equivalent, in order to be awarded the master's degree.
-Normally, course credits accumulated in the Th.D./Ph.D. program are counted towards course requirements in the Th.M. program, and an extended essay written for one of the courses in the Th.D./Ph.D. program is presented in fulfillment of the extended essay requirement of the Th.M. program (Option II).
+A student who has not yet submitted the thesis may transfer from the ThD or PhD (USMC) program to the Master of Theology (Option II) program.
+Students transferring from the ThD or PhD (USMC) to the ThM (Option II) program must complete all of the normal master's degree requirements, or their equivalent, in order to be awarded the master's degree.
+Normally, course credits accumulated in the ThD or PhD (USMC) program are counted towards course requirements in the ThM program, and an extended essay written for one of the courses in the ThD or PhD (USMC) program is presented in fulfillment of the extended essay requirement of the ThM program (Option II).
 In other cases, a completed comprehensive examination(s) may be deemed as equivalent to the extended essay requirement if it fulfills the degree level expectations of the ThM (option II).
-Students who already possess a Th.M. degree from one of the TST colleges are not eligible for such transfer.
-Students who transfer from the Th.D./Ph.D. to the Th.M.
-(II) program will not be permitted to transfer subsequently to the Th.D./Ph.D. program unless approved by the TST AD Admissions Committee.
-The student, with the recommendation of the student's supervisor, submits the transfer of program request to the TST AD Director for approval.
+Students who already possess a ThM degree from one of the TST colleges are not eligible for such transfer.
+Students who transfer from the ThD or PhD (USMC) to the ThM (II) program will not be permitted to transfer subsequently to the ThD or PhD (USMC) program unless approved by the TST Admissions Committee.
+The student, with the recommendation of the student's supervisor, submits the transfer of program request to the GCTS Director for approval.